sidworks-dev/sw-plugin-product-labels/README.md

-# Sidworks Product Pabels for Shopware 6
+# Sidworks Product Labels for Shopware 6
 This plugin adds product labels to the storefront

 ## Installation